The results are in.

 I’m just coming off a seven week Instagram Sabbatical and I am feeling significantly more grounded, attuned and present.

 Like many of the rock bottoms I’ve hit in my life, the relationship I had with Instagram went south quite a while ago.
 I knew deep down that I needed to make a change over the summer I just wasn’t ready.
-I was fully aware that I used Instagram as a way to check out and then after a while it became difficult to stop.
-I got too far out there with the mindless scrolling and I struggled with how to navigate coming back into presence, turning away from the app and toward myself.
+I was fully aware that I used Instagram as a way to check out and after a while it became difficult to stop.
+I got too far out there with mindless scrolling and I struggled with how to navigate coming back into presence, turning away from the app and toward myself.